 - Apache Mesos.
 Apache Mesos is an open-source project to manage computer clusters which abstract CPU, memory, storage, and other compute resources away from machines and enable fault-tolerant and distributed system to be easily built and effectively run.

 Containerization has revolutionized the software development industry.
-It allows developers to speed up deployment and building applications without the limitations of traditional on-premise infrastructure or virtualization.
+It allows developers to speed up deployment and building applications without traditional on-premise infrastructure or virtualization limitations.